mkh-user/omni-flux/syntax.md

 # OmniFlux Syntax Guide

-This document shows basic syntax for OnmiFlux language.
+This document shows basic syntax for OmniFlux language.
 This is a style guide too.

 ## Comments